 Any sales of substantial amounts of our ordinary shares in the public market or the perception that such sales might occur, in connection with the distribution or otherwise, may cause the market price of our ordinary shares to decline.
-Upon completion of the distribution, based on approximately 458 million Covidien ordinary shares outstanding as of May 24, 2013, we expect that we will have an aggregate of approximately 57 million of our ordinary shares issued and outstanding.
+Upon completion of the distribution, we expect that we will have an aggregate of approximately [-] of our ordinary shares issued and outstanding.
 These shares will be tradable without restriction or further registration under the U.S. Securities Act of 1933, as amended (the "Securities Act"), unless the shares are owned by one of our "affiliates," as that term is defined in Rule 405 under the Securities Act.